silabs-bozont/ArduinoCore-zephyr/README.md

 ## ⚙️ Installation

 Install the core and its toolchains via Board Manager:
-* Download and install the latest [Arduino IDE](https://www.arduino.cc/en/software) (only versions `2.x.x` are supported)
+* Download and install the latest [Arduino IDE](https://www.arduino.cc/en/software) (only versions `2.x.x` are supported).
-* Open the *'Settings / Preferences'* window
+* Open the *'Settings / Preferences'* window.
-* Open the *'Boards Manager'* from the side menu and search for *'Zephyr'*
+* Open the *'Boards Manager'* from the side menu and search for *'Zephyr'*.
-  * If it doesn’t appear, add the following URL to the *'Additional Boards Manager URLs'* field: `https://downloads.arduino.cc/packages/package_zephyr_index.json` (if you have multiple URLs, separate them with a comma)
+  * If it doesn’t appear, add the following URL to the *'Additional Boards Manager URLs'* field: `https://downloads.arduino.cc/packages/package_zephyr_index.json` (if you have multiple URLs, separate them with a comma).
-* Install the `Arduino Zephyr Boards` platform
+* Install the `Arduino Zephyr Boards` platform.

 Alternatively, to install the core using the command line, run the following command with the Arduino CLI: